sayakpaul/robustness-vit/imagenet_results/README.md

-Contains code and instructions for getting the numbers reported in Section 3 of the paper.
+Contains code and instructions for obtaining the numbers reported in Section 3 of the paper.